 Appearances: 249 (238/11) Goals: 55

-Local boy Davey graduated at Home Park as an apprentice and made his debut as an 18-year-old in 1967.
+Local boy Davey graduated at Home Park as an apprentice and made his debut as an 18-year-old in 1966.
 He began his career as a forward but showed his versatility by converting into a full-back in 1970.
 He was a small but tenacious player, and realised a dream by playing against the great Denis Law when Argyle faced Manchester City in the 1974 League Cup semi-final.
 Not only did Davey play against one of his idols, but he also gave Argyle the lead on that memorable day.
-He left Argyle to join Hereford United, whom he helped win Division Three in 1976, and went on to play Portsmouth and Exeter City.
+He left Argyle to join Hereford United, whom he helped win Division Three in 1976, and went on to play for Portsmouth and Exeter City.
 After retiring, he played non-league football for Bideford, Liskeard Athletic, Saltash United and St Blazey.

 If you can add to this profile, perhaps with special memories, a favourite story or the results of your original research, please contribute here.